Fire Science

 Semester Hours 3

 Alabama Fire College Pro-Board Certification Course.
-A beginning level course for firefighters and other interested parties wishing to become more involved in the aspect of fire prevention and inspections.
-This course is primarily designed for those entering into fire service inspections and would be extremely useful to city inspectors and company level officers.
-Some of the topics covered in this course include: Building Construction, Decorative Materials and Furnishings, Fire Drills, Inspection Procedure, Code Enforcement, and Fire Alarm and Communications.
+A beginning-level course for firefighters and other interested parties wishing to become more involved in fire prevention and inspections.
+This course is primarily designed for those entering into fire service inspections and would be extremely useful to city inspectors and company-level officers.
+These topics covered in this course include building construction, decorative materials and furnishings, fire drills, inspection Procedures, code enforcement, and fire alarms and communications.

 FSC 252: Fire Inspector II